Browns have already conducted private workouts with QBs DeShone Kizer, Patrick Mahomes, per report

 The Browns have had or will have private workouts with all of this year's top draft prospects.

-And NFL Network reported Friday the Browns have already conducted private workouts with Kizer and Mahomes.
+NFL Network reported Friday the Browns have already conducted private workouts with Kizer and Mahomes.
+Cleveland.com added a workout with Garrett has happened, too.

+Neither coach Hue Jackson nor head of football operations Sashi Brown attended the pro days of Trubisky, Watson and Kizer.
+The Browns sent members of their scouting department to those events, but the organization's top decision makers weren't there because they value private QB workouts more than scripted pro days.
+So Jackson and Brown will also likely skip Mahomes' pro day March 31.

 In addition to working out the top prospects, the Browns are expected to host them for official pre-draft visits to team headquarters in Berea.